 ‘More often than not, heterotopias are connected with temporal discontinuities; that is, they open onto what might be called … heterochronias.
 The heterotopia begins to function fully when people are in a kind of absolute break with their traditional time…’

-The notion of heterotopia prompted me to reflect on places that I had experienced and also made me alert to the potential heterotopian aspects within social and cultural spaces that I came across on my travels.
-Of the many examples I could recall, I think especially of the small, compact Cimetière Marin on the promontory of Bonifacio at the southern tip of Corsica.
+Of the many examples I could recall, I think especially of exploring the small, compact Cimetière Marin on the promontory of Bonifacio at the southern tip of Corsica.
 Perched on the cliff’s edge, the cemetery appears like a small town, containing immaculate family mausoleums, like small houses or villas, with doors leading onto narrow enclosed streets.

 In Louis Aragon’s early work Le Paysan de Paris (1926) he observes places and spaces of a soon to be demolished Passage de l’Opéra.
 These ‘secrets’ of Paris include hairdressing salons, tailors, curious shops and so on but what is striking is how many of the places that he particularly dwells upon relate to Foucault’s account of heterotopia, including: public baths, theatres, brothels and later in the book, gardens and parks.
 Here he is on Baths: